SachaCR/library-examples/README.md

 # Library domain example with Ontologic

 This repository is for teaching purposes.
-It illustrate how we can use the Ontologic NPM packages to model an domain.
+It illustrates how we can use the Ontologic NPM packages to model a domain.